Colposcopy

 • If precancerous lesions are detected, surgery or chemotherapy may be necessary

-• If inflammation is found, antibiotics may be prescribed
+• If inflammation is found, antibiotics might be prescribed

 • If a tumor is identified, further imaging or biopsy may be required